Story by KRISTEN COYNE

-Some of the things scientists study inside the lab's high-field magnets are spherical, like the golf, tennis and soccer balls we all so miss.
+Some of the things scientists study are spherical, like the golf, tennis and soccer balls we all know so well.
 Where there's a will — and a sphere and a little imagination — there's a sport waiting to be thought up.
-Our imagined pastimes won't replace the World Series or Olympics, but they do offer a glimpse into the amazing things scientists discover using high-field magnets.
+Our imagined pastimes probably won't replace the World Series or Olympics, but they do offer a glimpse into the amazing things scientists discover using high-field magnets.
 They might even inspire you to invent and play a science sport of your own.

 So let's get the SciBall rolling!

 Photo illustration by Caroline McNiel, based on a photo by Savage Frieze and an illustration of the crystal structure of a “1-2-20” thermoelectric material made of ytterbium, zinc and lanthanum.